 Santa Ana Lawyer for Murder Defense

 Crime in Santa Ana is on the rise, and so are arrests for a variety of unlawful homicides.
 However, in order to prove that a person is guilty of murder, prosecutors must prove all three elements of the offense.
 They must prove that an act was committed that resulted in death to another person (or fetus).
 They must prove that an act was committed with malice aforethought, and they must prove that a person was killed without lawful justification.
-To ensure prosecutors actually meet that burden if you’ve been charged with murder, you will need to be represented by a reputable Orange County criminal defense attorney like Lauren K. Johnson.
+To ensure prosecutors actually meet that burden if you’ve been charged with murder, you will need to be represented by a reputable Orange County criminal defense attorney like Ms. Johnson-Norris.

 Many people do not understand the “felony-murder rule.”
 In California, you can be charged with felony-murder if you, or an accomplice, should happen to kill another person, even accidentally, during the commission of certain dangerous felonies.
 Under felony-murder, what might have previously been a charge of manslaughter gets elevated to the charge of murder.
 Furthermore the prosecutor no longer has to prove the act was committed with malice aforethought.